pantheon-systems/edge-integrations-wordpress-sdk/README.md

 #### Step 2: Install Pantheon Edge Integrations library

-Once you have the plugin downloaded, you'll need to run `composer install` to get the Pantheon Edge Integrations library. `cd` into the plugin directory and run `composer install`.
+Once you have the plugin downloaded, you'll need to run `composer install` to get the Pantheon Edge Integrations library. `cd` into the plugin's directory and run `composer install`.
 From the `wp-content/plugins` directory, run the following commands:

 ```bash
 cd pantheon-wordpress-edge-integrations